opnfv/vswitchperf/docs/userguide/testusage.rst

                        ensure traffic forwarding between its interfaces

-Guest loopback application must be configured, otherwise traffic will not be forwarded by VM and testcases with PVP and PVVP deployments will fail.
+Guest loopback application must be configured, otherwise traffic will not be forwarded by VM and testcases with VM related deployments will fail.
 Guest loopback application is set to 'testpmd' by default.

+Note: In case that only 1 or more than 2 NICs are configured for VM, then 'testpmd' should be used.
+As it is able to forward traffic between multiple VM NIC pairs.

+Note: In case of linux_bridge, all guest NICs are connected to the same bridge inside the guest.

 Multi-Queue Configuration
 ^^^^^^^^^^^^^^^^^^^^^^^^^

 VSPerf currently supports multi-queue with the following limitations:

- 1. Execution of pvp/pvvp tests require testpmd as the loopback if multi-queue is enabled at the guest.
+ 1. Execution of tests with VMs require testpmd as the loopback if multi-queue is enabled at the guest.

  2. Requires QemuDpdkVhostUser as the vnf.